Close

 Boys & Girls Clubs: Mission Youth Outreach links military families with the Boys & Girls Clubs of America in communities around the country for children who may not live near installation services.
 The U.S. Armed Forces has partnered with Boys & Girls Clubs of America for over 30 years to help support children of military families with youth development programs, curriculums and activities.

+Finally, the Defense Department and TRICARE have teamed up to offer a range of pregnancy and parenting resources.
 Raising happy, healthy children demands dedication — but there’s no more rewarding job.
 Learn all you can and take advantage of the resources around you to get your military child off to a great start.
-Call Military OneSource 24/7 at 800-342-9647, view international calling options or schedule a live chat to get answers to your answers and the resources you need.
+Call Military OneSource 24/7 at 800-342-9647, view international calling options or schedule a live chat to get answers to your questions and the resources you need.

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.